wbosley/Scheduler/README.md

 ...however, this project has not been tested using Python 2, so there may be errors if using Python 2.
 Please try to use the project using a version of Python 3.

-Once the python server is running, go to http://localhost:8000/ in your web browser and the scheduler should be available to use.
+These lines of code start a very basic Python web server that will be hosting index.html.
+Once the Python server is running, go to http://localhost:8000/ in your web browser and the scheduler should be available to use.

 <h2>USING THE SCHEDULER</h2>